Justinas-Sakalavicius/AWS/CI-CD/task.md

 ### Sub-task 1 – create and deploy SAM application

-1. Create a SAM application for lambda from the module 9:
+1. Create a SAM application for lambda from the Lambda module:
    - Create a SAM template for lambda function and store it in the root of your project
    - Specify IAM roles, required for integration with SNS, SQS from previous module.
 Also, specify the role to allow storing logs in CloudWatch